cwcyau/hdrukphdcourses/courses/causal.md

 ### Intended Learning Outcomes

-This workshop aims to give the participants a thorough and rigorous introduction to the key modern theory of causality, structural causal modelling, and causal inference.
+This workshop aims to give the participants a thorough and rigorous *advanced* introduction to the key modern theory of causality, structural causal modelling, and causal inference.
 By the end of the course, students should be able to have confidence in applying the concepts of causal modelling and inference, and be able to use and/or implement causal inference algorithms, for their own health data science applications.

 ### Teaching methods